Best-of Guides Cumbria

 ££££ · Modern British

-The village of Grasmere, the beloved home of Wordsworth himself, is the setting for this Lakeland mansion that houses both a One Michelin Key hotel and this Michelin-Starred restaurant.
+The village of Grasmere, the beloved home of Wordsworth himself, is the setting for this Lakeland mansion that houses both a One MICHELIN Key hotel and this One Star restaurant.
 Sustainability is part of their ethos, so the chefs embrace seasonality to the full and benefit greatly from their Victorian kitchen garden.
 The food they create has a purity of flavour that really shines through in well-balanced and creative dishes that showcase great skill.
 Dinner in the rustic dining room is a 3-hours-plus experience, which makes booking one of the 20 elegantly appointed bedrooms all the more tempting.

 Book your stay at Forest Side with The MICHELIN Guide →